MauricioRobayo/nextjs-google-analytics/README.md

 export default App;
 ```

-If you are using TypeScript,you can import `NextWebVitalsMetric` from `next/app`:
+If you are using TypeScript, you can import `NextWebVitalsMetric` from `next/app`:

 ```ts
 import type { NextWebVitalsMetric } from "next/app";